The future of digital identity

 - Technology transformation.
 A modern approach to technology infrastructure should be taken to facilitate the data-driven organization.

-Large enterprises, most medium-sized enterprises and governments already have a digital identity system, so they have to ask themselves, how progressed is it?
-There are five stages to a digital identity journey for each of the above listed key factors
+There are five stages to a digital identity journey for each of the above listed key factors:

 - “Rarely addressed”: This is where a significant proportion of organizations sit.
 They have started looking at digital identity, but take only tactical and infrastructure-oriented actions, if any.